pusher/chameleon/README.md

 # Pusher Chameleon

 Chameleon is a library of front-end assets that can be used across Pusher.
-This repo is intended to be free of any specific language or framework.
+It is heavily based on Foundation for Sites by ZURB

 ## [About](docs/about.md)